rempsyc/lavaanExtra/paper/paper.Rmd

 This aspect also allows better control over the user's code.
 If the user makes a mistake in one of, say, five SEM models definition, the user will have to change it at all five places within the script.
-With `write_lavaan()`, the user only needs to change it once, at the appropriate location, and it will update future occurrences automatically since it relies on reusable components.
+With `write_lavaan()`, users only needs to define the reusable component the first time, or until they need to change that component again.

 The vector-based approach also allows the use of functions to define components.
 For example, if all scale items are named consistently, say `x1` to `x50`, one can use `paste0("x", 1:50)` instead of typing all the items by hand and risk making mistakes.
+However, note that reusable components through functions is also compatible with {lavaan}.

 Another issue with `lavaan` models is the readability of the code defining the model.
 One can go to lengths to make it pretty, but not everyone does, and many people do not use the same strategies to organize the information of the model definition.
 With `write_lavaan()`, not only is the model information standardized, but it is also neatly divided into clear and useful categories.

-Finally, for beginners, it can be difficult to remember the correct `lavaan` symbols for each specific operation. `write_lavaan()` uses intuitive names to convert the information to the correct symbols, meaning the user does not have to rely on memory as much.
+Finally, for beginners, it can be difficult to remember the correct `lavaan` symbols for each specific operation. `write_lavaan()` uses familiar names to convert the information to the correct symbols.
 Even for people familiar with `lavaan` syntax, this approach can save time.
 The function also offers the possibility to define the named paths automatically with clear and intuitive names.